groveatx/groveatx.github.io/_posts/2013-06-23-announcements.md

    about all of this, we would still invite you to join us to see if this something God is calling you to be a part of.

- - **Community Group at the Stacy's on Wednesday at 6:30 PM** - We'll be meeting to pray and hang out with eachother.
+ - **Community Group at the Curry's on Wednesday at 6:30 PM** - We'll be meeting to pray and hang out with eachother.

  - **Montgomery's Community Group on Thursday at 7:30** - Location TBD.